 Limited vision or mobility need not prevent you from visiting Queensland’s national parks if you choose from our most accessible parks.

-Some of the most beautiful moments to be had within a Queensland national park do not require perfect vision or mobility, and can easily be enjoyed by the very young or much older visitors.
+Some of the most beautiful moments to be had within a Queensland national park or State forest do not require full vision or mobility, and can easily be enjoyed by the very young, much older visitors and visitors with disability.

-We are continually working to improve facilities and accessibility in our parks for visitors with limited vision or mobility, and for families with prams and strollers.
-Improved features include level walking tracks, wide boardwalks and lookouts, as well as wheelchair- pram- and stroller-accessible toilets, camp sites and picnic areas.
+We are continually working to improve facilities and accessibility in our parks and forests for visitors with vision impairment or limits to their mobility, and for families with prams and strollers.
+Improved features include level walking tracks, wide boardwalks and lookouts, as well as wheelchair- pram- and stroller-accessible toilets, camp sites, picnic areas and barbecues.

 While not all facilities meet Australian standards, many are suitable for visitors in wheelchairs with someone to assist them.

-- Listen to the peaceful waters of Bald Rock Creek and smell the spring wildflowers along the Wyberba walk in Girraween.
+- Listen to the peaceful waters of Bald Rock Creek and smell the spring wildflowers along the Wyberba walk in Girraween National Park.

-- Land a big one at the Burrum Coast wheelchair-accessible fishing platform along the River walk.
+- Land a big one at the Burrum Coast National Park wheelchair-accessible fishing platform along the River walk.

 - Spot a sea turtle from the wheelchair-accessible jetty on tropical Green Island.

-- See or hear about the 95 million year old dinosaur footprints at Lark Quarry.
+- See or hear about the 95 million year old dinosaur footprints at Lark Quarry Conservation Park.

-- Head underground on a guided tour of Road Cave at Undara.
+- Head underground on a guided tour of Road Cave at Undara Volcanic National Park.

-- Enjoy birdcalls at the bird hides at Hasties Swamp and Townsville Town Common.
+- Enjoy birdcalls at the bird hides at Hasties Swamp National Park and Townsville Town Common Conservation Park.

-- Get closer to the state’s most fascinating creatures at Daisy Hill Regional Park, Walkabout Creek Discovery Centre and David Fleay Wildlife Park.
+- Get closer to the state’s most fascinating creatures at Daisy Hill Koala Centre, Walkabout Creek Discovery Centre and David Fleay Wildlife Park.

-- Walk, push a pram, use a wheelchair or follow tactile indicators at Lamington, Wongabel and Mamu Tropical Skywalk and on the Centenary track at Lamington National Park.
+- Walk, push a pram, use a wheelchair or follow tactile indicators at the Mamu Tropical Skywalk and on the Centenary track at Lamington National Park.

-Search our website to find more wheelchair-accessible parks within 34 of Queensland's most popular parks or find parks and forests with wheelchair accessible-facilities in other Queensland parks.
+Search our website to find parks and forests with wheelchair accessible facilities in Queensland.